 General commercial printers

 Your basic printer with presses and bindery equipment is known as a commercial printer.
-They have equipment that is pretty specific for printing material of a certain size, run length and quality.
+They have equipment that is pretty specific for printing material of a certain size, run length, and quality.
 Normally they would have a range of equipment that would accommodate anything you might need.
 In order to know what their capabilities are and for that you need to know how to read an equipment list.
 Although this is not super complicated to do, there is some specific knowledge you should have and I will cover this in a separate post so I can devote more time to the topic.
 Nowadays commercial printers also do mailing and digital printing.

-There are some specialities that you may find yourself needing to purchase direct, depending on the type of printing you are ordering.
+There are some specialties that you may find yourself needing to purchase direct, depending on the type of printing you are ordering.
 Large format printing can be very specialized; encompassing signage, building wraps, POP displays and printing on substrates like vinyl, aluminum, canvas, and rigid plastics as well as plain old paper.
 Another specialized printer is the label category.
 Label printers have flexographic presses that are able to print on a wide variety of substrates such as clear plastic and because of the way flexo works white ink is used for precise color control by overprinting white ink on clear or colored substrates.

 That pretty much sums up the basic types of printers you might work with… but you still need to know the printing method you will be using in advance of finalizing your design because of inherent weaknesses in some of the printing methods.

 There are a few parameters that act like a funnel, guiding you towards a particular printing method for a project; with caveats.
 They are…